 Eggplant is an essential ingredient in many Italian dishes, especially those from Southern Italy.

-There’s Caponata, Pasta alla Norma, eggplant parmigiana… but also baked stuffed eggplant, eggplant meatballs, and burgers, and lots of pizza toppings.
+There’s Caponata, Pasta alla Norma, and eggplant parmigiana… but also baked stuffed eggplant, eggplant meatballs, burgers, and lots of pizza toppings.

 In short, you are spoiled for choice, but if you go to a restaurant without knowing how to say eggplant in Italian, you will have to hope that the waiter speaks English.